Can anyone see that I’ve used Childline?

 Deleting your browser history and cookies

-When you visit websites, your browser remembers lots of information.
-It can remember which sites you've been to, what you've downloaded, and much more.
+Your browser lets you see the internet on your phone or device.
+Whenever you use your browser, it remembers which sites you've been to, what you've downloaded, and much more.
 This is called your internet history.

 Private browsing is when you tell your browser not to save any history, cookies or temporary files after you close the window.
 If you use it before your visit to Childline, it won’t be saved in your history.